QuiltMC/rfcs/structure/0054-quilt-kotlin-team.md

 bad idea, because it forces everyone to know Kotlin to be able to contribute.

+### But Kotlin has Java interop?

+Kotlin's interoperability with Java is just that, interoperability.
+There are some concepts that work well in Java, but not Kotlin, and vice versa.
+Extension functions and DSLs don't exist in Java, and with this we'd provide quintessential ones for modding in Kotlin.

 ## Prior Art

 Fabric Language Kotlin is a library for using Kotlin on the Fabirc platform.